brm2398/GetMadGo_Website/README.md

 CSS

 # Purpose
-To build on an open source framwork
+To build a website using an open source framwork for the GetMadGo App.

 # AWS
 GetMadGo Website was hosted on AWS S3